lsaggu/record-type/README.md

-    //UPDATE THESE VARIABLES TO REFERENCE YOUR OWN KEY/REGION/FILEPATH const subscriptionKey = process.env.AZURE_TTS_SUBSCRIPTION_KEY; //this is the microsoft cloud text-to-speech subscription key const serviceRegion = process.env.AZURE_SERVICE_REGION; //this is the service region of your microsoft azure subscription const fileLocatoin = process.env.FILE_PATH //this is the local directory where you want to store your newly created audio files
+    //UPDATE THESE VARIABLES TO REFERENCE YOUR OWN KEY/REGION/FILEPATH const subscriptionKey = process.env.AZURE_TTS_SUBSCRIPTION_KEY; //this is the microsoft cloud text-to-speech subscription key const serviceRegion = process.env.AZURE_SERVICE_REGION; //this is the service region of your microsoft azure subscription const fileLocation = process.env.FILE_PATH //this is the local directory where you want to store your newly created audio files const sampleXmlFileLocation = process.env.SAMPLE_XML_FILE_PATH; //this is the file path (relative to your project root folder) of the sample XML file (ex: './public/audio/sample.xml')
+                                                                //use the sample.xml file within the record-type repo
     ```

 5. Save the *record.js* file.